-Dairy producers’ margins over purchased feed fell by 3.3% in January, compared with January 2009, according to data from Promar Milkminder.
+Dairy producers’ margins over purchased feed narrowed by 1.29p/litre in the year to November 2009, according to Promar’s latest Milkminder costings.